For lovers of anything vintage, this cassette tape coffee table is perfect for you.

 Here’s an additional tip:

 If you’re a big fan of Marvel’s Guardians of the Galaxy, and you would like to have your coffee table look like one of Peter Quill’s cassette tapes, just simply use an ebony stain all over.
 Then add some red stripes using red spray paint.
 Lastly, use black spray paint to write the Awesome Mix Vol. 1 text on top of the two holes.
 That’s it!
-You now have a legend cassette tape coffee table from the movie!
+You now have a legendary cassette tape coffee table from the movie!